Albania–Israel relations: Contemporary Albania

-Also in 2018, a monument dedicated to Israeli Prime Minister Shimon Peres was erected in Tirana to honour his memory, and the square in which it was placed was named for him.
+Also in 2018, a monument dedicated to Israeli Prime Minister Shimon Peres was erected in Tirana to honor his memory, and the square in which it was placed was named for him.
 The monument is made of a Star of David-shaped stone, with the image of Peres engraved on it.
 Increasing numbers of Israelis travel to Albania, and in 2019 they amounted to 20,000 tourists.

 On 26 November 2019, an earthquake struck the Durrës region of Albania, killing 51 people, injuring 3,000 others, and damaging 11,000 buildings.
 Israel sent Israel Defense Forces (IDF) Home Front Command military engineer troops and a rescue and service team from the regional council of Mevo'ot HaHermon to Albania to search through the rubble for survivors and rescue them, assess whether buildings were structurally sound, and provide Albanians who had been evacuated from their homes with waterproof tents to shelter them.
-Israeli Foreign Minister Yisrael Katz wrote: "We stand with our Albanian friends during this difficult time, and will continue to assist them in any way we can."
+Israeli Foreign Minister Israel Katz wrote: "We stand with our Albanian friends during this difficult time, and will continue to assist them in any way we can."
 On 23 January 2020, Albanian President Ilir Meta met with Israel Defense Forces soldiers during an official visit in Israel, embraced them, and thanked them for their assistance in earthquake relief efforts and "further consolidating the friendly and historical relations between our two nations and our countries."
 At Ramla military base, Meta awarded the Golden Decoration of the Eagle to the National Rescue Unit of the IDF.

 In 2020, Albania became the first Muslim-majority country to formally adopt the International Holocaust Remembrance Alliance’s definition of anti-Semitism and promise to fight anti-Jewish prejudice.
 The measure to adopt the definition was proposed by Socialist Party MP Taulant Balla, and accepted unanimously by the Parliament of Albania.

+In September 2024, Israeli President Isaac Herzog visited Albania, becoming the first Israeli president to visit Albania.